cop3402fall18/syllabus/README.md

 account at the beginning of the semester, and instructions on how to access your account can be found on the Assignments section at the course's webpage.

+Students may work alone on the programming project or with at most one other person for a maximum team size of two.
+Teams are created on GitHub classroom when accepting the assignment.
+If there is a need to change or dissolve a team, please talk to the instructor about

 ## Course Materials